Mass Times

 Director of Religious Education: Mr. Mark Tirona

 “Want parish notifications?
-Text SJTWPARISH to the number 84576 to join our parish Flocknote.
+Text SAINTJOEWORKS to the number 84576 to join our parish Flocknote.
 (No, you don’t have to make an account.
 Just text, and you will receive notifications!)

 St. Joe’s History